-TO SIMPLIFY TICKETS.
 Chicago, Aug.
 5.-A strong effort is being made by the railroads to effect a simplification of the forms of through passenger tickets over more than one line.
-There had sprung up such a di-versity of forms of interline tickets that they are confusing even to the ex-perienced conductor and cause diffi-culty in the accounting departments, besides bewildering the traveler.
-A committee has been appointed with headquarters at Chicago, to analyze the forms new in use and decided on stand-Sheriff's Force in the Trail of the People's Store Thieves.
-Gov. Wm.
-Spry today signed the requisition papers which will bring Mrs. Lucille Scott back to Salt Lake to anforms now in use and decided on stand-ard forms.
+There had sprung up such a di-versity of forms of interline tickets versity of forms of interline tickets that they are confusing even to the ex-perienced conductor and cause diffi-culty in the accounting departments, besides bewildering the traveler.
+A committee has been appointed with headquarters at Chicago, to analyze the forms now in use and decided on stand-avd forms. ard forms.